CoderCoderCoder/ACE_NEW_FINE/README.md

-# ACE!
-NEW!
+# ACE?
+NEW?
 FINE?

-Welcome to ACE!
-NEW!
+Welcome to ACE?
+NEW?
 FINE?

-What is 'ACE!
-NEW!
+What is 'ACE?
+NEW?
 FINE?'?
 It is a 'brand new' (tm, full literature review not completed!) algorithm which incorporates a ton of techniques talked about this week.
 It stands for:

 "Adversarial Co-Evolution of Neuro-Evolution with Feasible-Infeasible Evolution"